 Town of Newland has approximately forty-seven streets to maintain.
 Any work on (Powell Bill) Town streets is covered under this heading.
 The work involves street paving, patching, street signs, shoulder repairs, side street mowing, ditch cleaning and repair, trash and debris removal, weeding, spraying, snow removal and salting of streets.

 The Town of Newland has five total ground wells, approximately fifteen miles of distribution system, and three elevated storage tanks with a total of 325,000 gallons capacity that gravity feeds back into the distribution system.
 Public Works personnel maintain, repair, test and read meters.
 All sections are required to be permitted by the State of North Carolina and The United States EPA.
 The water systems is required to do daily, weekly, monthly and yearly reports and inspections as required by the State of North Carolina and Federal Government.

 Waste Water System:

 There are two sections of waste water collection and treatment.
 Both sections are required to be permitted by the state of North Carolina and the United States EPA.
 Waste water is required to do daily and monthly monitoring and testing as well as yearly reports and inspections as required by the State of North Carolina.

-(W.W.T.P.).
-Along with daily testing, montoring and daily adjustments, is the maintenance and cleaning required to conform to our NPDES.
+The first and most important permit is the NPDES (National Pollution Discharge Eliminator System) permit.
+This is the Town of Newland’s primary permit for operation of our waste water treatment plant (WWTP).
+Along with daily testing, monitoring and daily adjustments, is the maintenance and cleaning required to conform to our NPDES.
 To continue meeting the limits and requirements of the NPDES permit, the staff has to monitor and adjust all the items daily.